 • WMD Threat Perception.
 Senior U.S. officials, including President Bush, particularly in an October 2002 speech in Cincinnati, asserted the following about Iraq's WMD: (1) that Iraq had worked to rebuild its WMD programs in the nearly four years since U.N. weapons inspectors left Iraq and had failed to comply with 16 U.N. previous resolutions that demanded complete elimination of all of Iraq's WMD programs; (2) that Iraq had used chemical weapons against its own people (the Kurds) and against Iraq's neighbors (Iran), implying that Iraq would not necessarily be deterred from using WMD against the United States; and (3) that Iraq could transfer its WMD to terrorists, particularly Al Qaeda, for use in potentially catastrophic attacks in the United States.
 Critics noted that, under the U.S. threat of retaliation, Iraq did not use WMD against U.S. troops in the 1991 Gulf war.
 A "comprehensive" September 2004 report of the Iraq Survey Group, known as the "Duelfer report," found no WMD stockpiles or production but said that there was evidence that the regime retained the intention to reconstitute WMD programs in the future.
-The formal U.S.-led WMD search ended December 2004,17 although U.S. forces have found some chemical weapons caches left over from the Iran-Iraq war.18 The UNMOVIC search remains technically active.19 See [http://www.cia.gov/cia/reports/iraq wmd 2004/].
+The formal U.S.-led WMD search ended December 2004,15 although U.S. forces have found some chemical weapons caches left over from the Iran-Iraq war.16 The UNMOVIC search remains technically active.17

-16 The full text of the Duelfer report is available at [http://news.findlaw.com/hdocs/docs/iraq/cia93004wmdrpt.html].
+14 The full text of the Duelfer report is available at [http://news.findlaw.com/hdocs/docs/